3-Day Amsterdam Itinerary

 When booking the trip, Lydia had tried to book us in to have tea at the smallest house in Amsterdam (yes, that's a thing you can do!), but she had no idea it had actually gone through until she got a reminder about it the day before!
 Thankfully we hadn't booked anything for that morning and had left it open for exploring, so it worked out really well and honestly, I think it was the favourite event of the trip for both of us.
 The whole experience was an utter delight.
 We were greeted by possibly the nicest woman I have ever met, who took us upstairs from the tea shop (which both looks and smells incredible) and sat us down at the table which looks out onto the street.
 It really is tiny - each floor is only one small room - but the decor is so cosy and you don't feel at all confined.

 We were then asked what kind of tea we liked and given a selection based on our preferences, then instructed to put it into a tea bag and let it infuse.
 The tea was very nice, but the homemade apple pie was fantastic.
-The lady (I wish I'd caught her name, sorry!) then gave us a short history of the house, which was more detailed than I assumed was possible for a residential building but nonetheless really interesting.
+The owner then gave us a short history of the house, which was more detailed than I assumed was possible for a residential building but nonetheless really interesting.
 It cost us 7.50 euros each but both of us said we'd have more than happily paid 10 given the quality and uniqueness of what was on offer, and of course, we both bought ourselves some tea as we came away!

 Any trip to Amsterdam is incomplete without a walk around the Bloemenmarkt, the city's flower market.
 I'd heard about it, but the sheer amount of plants and flowers, real and fake, is still pretty great when you see it for the first time.
 It's also literally on a canal which is quite cool.
 Our walk around it felt very relaxed as we weren't at all pressed for time, which I think is a good way to explore it as you're able to fully appreciate it and take it all in without looking at your watch all the time.
 You don't need a particularly long time, but it's nice not to be limited.